umayyaal/data-analyst-skill-gap-index/README.md

 the most recent automated run, with no manual file syncing required.
 ```

-**Why SQL and Python do the heavy lifting, not Power BI:** cleaning, skill
+**Why SQL and Python do the heavy lifting, not Power BI:**
-extraction, and currency normalization all happen before the data reaches Power
+Cleaning, skill extraction, and currency normalization all happen before the data reaches Power
 BI.
 Power BI's role is deliberately scoped to relational modeling, DAX-driven
 aggregation, and visualization/storytelling — mirroring how this kind of pipeline
 is typically split in practice.

+**Why the pipeline is automated end-to-end except the final dashboard refresh:**
+GitHub Actions can freely run and commit on a schedule, but pushing a refreshed dataset into a live Power BI report requires Power BI Service (cloud-hosted scheduled refresh) — which requires a signed-in Power BI account.
+A sign-in/ licensing issue during this project meant that final link couldn't be completed, so a manual Refresh click in Power BI Desktop remains the one non-automated step.

 ## 🛠️ Tech Stack